Thérèse Coffey: Early frontbench career

-In 2013, Coffey voted against the legalisation of same-sex marriage, stating: "I shall be voting against the Bill because my perspective on what marriage is really about is different from that of some other Members ... for me it is fundamentally still about family, the bedrock of society."
+In February 2013, Coffey voted against the legalisation of same-sex marriage, stating: "I shall be voting against the Bill because my perspective on what marriage is really about is different from that of some other Members... for me it is fundamentally still about family, the bedrock of society."
 She again voted against same-sex marriage in 2019 when Parliament considered the same question for Northern Ireland.

-Coffey was appointed Deputy Leader of the House of Commons on 11 May 2015.

-In the House of Commons she sat on the Environmental Audit Committee from September 2017 to November 2019.